rentpath/pinball_wizard/README.md

 ## CSS

-PinballWizard automatically adds and removes a CSS class named `.use-{feature-name}` to the `<html>` tag.
-This allows you to write CSS when features are active.
+PinballWizard automatically adds and removes CSS classes named `.use-{feature-name}` and `without-{feature-name}` to the `<html>` tag.

+This supports keeping the global and feature-flipped CSS styles separated.

-It is also recommended to organize your CSS similar to Ruby:
+It is recommended to organize your CSS like so:

 ```scss
 // app/assets/stylesheets/features/_example.scss